chjj/ttystudio/README.md

 ### Full Options List

 - `-l, --log`
+  - Log status to stderr (now default).

+- `-q, --quiet`
-  - Log status to stderr.
+  - Do not log status to stderr.

 - `-f, --font [font-file]`
   - Choose a BDF font in ttystudio's JSON format.